UK Migrants and Australian ex-pats!

 What about timing?
 If you are 55 or approaching that age and still in the UK, then ideally you would start work with one of these packs about two months before you leave the UK.
 However this is not essential, and you can set up an SMSF and transfer UK pension moneys after you have moved to Australia.
-If you are approaching the age of 65 however, you may have to act quickly.
-This is because you will not be able to make a transfer after that age unless you are working in Australia.
-Also after that age the amount you can transfer in one go is more limited.
-More information about these matters.
+If you are approaching the age of 75 however, you may have to act quickly.
+This is because you will not be able to make a transfer once you reach that age.
+There may also be restrictions after age 67.
+See more information about these matters.

 Do you need advice?
-If having read my article: SMSF - main issues for uk migrants you feel that you need advice as to prudence and timing of the process, whether it is right for you, advice about what you can do with your fund, or other pertinent advice:-
+If having read my article: Pension transfer: main issues for uk migrants you feel that you need advice as to prudence and timing of the process, whether it is right for you, advice about what you can do with your fund, or other pertinent advice:-

-All document drafting is carried out and legal advice is given within the rules of the Queensland Bar Association and the Bar Council of England and Wales and is fully insured in one or other jurisdiction or both.
+All document drafting is carried out and legal advice is given within the rules of the Queensland Bar Association and as regulated by the Bar Standards Board (England and Wales) and is fully insured in one or other jurisdiction or both.
 Liability for work in Australia is limited by a scheme approved under professional standards legislation.